snehilvj/dmc-docs/docs/mantineprovider/mantineprovider.md

 .. toc::

-Your `app.layout` must be wrapped with a single `MantineProvider`.
-Only one `MantineProvider` should be used in an app.
+Wrap your `app.layout` with a single `MantineProvider` to enable theming and styling features across your app.
+There should only be one `MantineProvider` in your app.

-It is responsible for:
+The `MantineProvider`:

-1. Controls the overall theme of the app (for example, colors, spacing, fonts).
+1. Sets the global theme, including colors, spacing, and fonts.
-2. Manages light or dark mode.
+2. Handles light and dark mode toggling.
-3. Adding CSS variables to the document
+3. Provides Mantine CSS variables according to the selected theme.

 ### Usage